Pavan0228/FinanceTracker/README.md

 - **Message Scraping**: Library/tool for scraping messages
 - **Caching**: Redis for checking Firebase data
 - **Data Visualization**: Chart.js or similar library for graphs and analytics

+## AWS Services Used

+- **AWS EC2**: Deployed the FinanceTracker application on Amazon EC2 for scalable and flexible hosting.
+- **AWS S3**: Used Amazon S3 for storing user profile photos securely, enabling easy access and management of user data.
+- **AWS SDK**: Integrated the AWS SDK to facilitate interactions with AWS services for file uploads and data retrieval.

 ## Project Structure